PeimonBot/WebCraft/include/webcraft/async/io/README.md

-# Asynchronous I/O Implemented in WebCraft
+# Asynchronous I/O in WebCraft

-This readme will go over how WebCraft handles **Asynchronous I/O** powered with the latest C++ coroutine features.
+This readme covers how WebCraft handles **Asynchronous I/O** powered with C++ coroutines.

 Table of Contents: